Ardestan

 Ardestan (اردستان) (Note: Also romanized as Ardestān; also known as Ardistān) is a city in the Central District of Ardestan County, Isfahan province, Iran, serving as capital of both the county and the district.

 Demographics

 Population

 At the time of the 2006 National Census, the city's population was 14,698 in 4,077 households.
 The following census in 2011 counted 15,701 people in 4,680 households.
 The 2016 census measured the population of the city as 15,744 people in 5,093 households.

 Overview

 Ardestan is located at the southern foothills of the Karkas mountain chain and is 110 km northeast of Isfahan.
 It is believed the city was founded in Sassanian times and was strongly fortified in the 10th century.
 A Seljuk-era mosque, a bazaar, several ab anbars, and historical houses of the old town are among the tourist attractions of Ardestan.
-Mulberry, pomegranate and a special kind of fig are the main orchard products of the town.

-It has been said that Ardestan was the birthplace of Hassan Modarres.
+Mulberry, pomegranates, and a special kind of fig are the main orchard products of the town.